seijihg/backend_booking_infra/environments/dev/ECS_DEPLOYMENT.md

 - ECR Repository for Docker images with lifecycle policy
 - ECS Cluster with Fargate support
 - ECS Service with auto-scaling
-- Task definitions for app and migrations
+- Task definition for the application

 **Security & IAM:**
 - IAM roles for task execution and application